Low FODMAP Fruits: What You Can and Cannot Eat (+ Free Printable PDF)

-Get the 101 on what low FODMAP fruits are good to eat with irritable bowel syndrome from a registered dietitian specializing in the low-fodmap diet.
-Bonus: Download a free printable PDF of low and moderate FODMAP fruits!
+Get the 101 on what low-FODMAP fruits are good to eat with irritable bowel syndrome (IBS) from a registered dietitian specializing in the low-FODMAP diet.

-If you’re struggling with IBS symptoms and want to know what high FODMAP foods to avoid and what low FODMAP foods to eat during the elimination phase of the low FODMAP diet, you’ve come to the right place!
+If you’re struggling with IBS symptoms and wondering which fruits low FODMAP dieters can safely enjoy — and which high-FODMAP fruits to avoid during the elimination phase — you’ve come to the right place!

 Low FODMAP Diet Overview

-A FODMAP diet temporarily eliminates certain carbohydrates that are high in FODMAPs.
+A low FODMAP diet temporarily eliminates certain high-FODMAP carbohydrates.
 FODMAP stands for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.
 That’s quite a mouthful, right?

-The low-FODMAP diet, developed and studied by researchers at Monash University in Australia, has provided symptom relief in up to 75% of IBS patients who try it.
-(1) There are three phases of the low FODMAP diet: the elimination phase, the reintroduction phase, and the personalization phase or integration phase.
+The low FODMAP diet, developed and studied by researchers at Monash University in Australia, has provided symptom relief in up to 75% of IBS patients who try it.
+(1) The diet has three phases: the elimination phase, the reintroduction phase, and the personalization or integration phase.

-While today’s post will focus on all the delicious low FODMAP fruits you can eat, here’s a quick overview of common foods and food groups that are both high and low in FODMAPs.
+While today’s post will focus on all the delicious fruits low FODMAP eaters can enjoy, here’s a quick overview of common foods that are both high and low in FODMAPs.

 High-FODMAP Foods